entice/entice/milestones.md

 ### Milestone 11

+**Should support**

+- (improvement) before skillbar changes, check if the skill is available for the player
+- (improvement) enhance channel tests, add integration-like tests where feasible
+- (improvement) group chat should close connection when leaders / members change
+- ???

+### Milestone 12

 **May support**

 - (improvement) more maps generally
 - (improvement) clients should time out after some inactivity
-- (improvement) group chat should close connection when leaders / members change
 - (improvement) group-mapchange should be implemented more stable, server side
 - (improvement) skill casting should disable movement (if not stances etc.)
-- (improvement) before skillbar changes, check if the skill is available for the player
 - (improvement) segmented message buses in coordination layer (based on entity location? or attributes? etc.)
 - (old feature) whisper messages
 - (new feature) portals